code-423n4/2023-07-axelar-findings/data/Sathish9098-G.md

 ##

-## [G-5] state variables should be cached in stack variables rather than re-reading them from storage

-### NOTE: The instances are missed in BOT RACE

-The instances below point to the second+ access of a state variable within a function.
-Caching of a state variable replaces each Gwarmaccess (100 gas) with a much cheaper stack read.
-Other less obvious fixes/optimizations include having local memory caches of state variable structs, or having local caches of state variable contracts/addresses.

-##

 ## [G-5] Optimize names to save gas

 public/external function names and public member variable names can be optimized to save gas.
 See this [link](https://gist.github.com/IllIllI000/a5d8b486a8259f9f77891a919febd1a9) for an example of how it works.
 Below are the interfaces/abstract contracts that can be optimized so that the most frequently-called functions use the least amount of gas possible during method lookup.
 Method IDs that have two leading zero bytes can save 128 gas each during deployment, and renaming functions to have lower method IDs will save 22 gas per call, [per sorted position shifted](https://medium.com/joyso/solidity-how-does-function-name-affect-gas-consumption-in-smart-contract-47d270d8ac92)